Photo of a white woman with freckles and brown hair in front of a floor to ceiling bookshelf.

 Staff Director at Sundress Publications

-Kanika Lawton is a Cambodian-Chinese Canadian writer, editor, and film scholar.
-They are a PhD student at the University of Toronto’s Cinema Studies Institute and the Mark S. Bonham Centre for Sexual Diversity Studies.
-A multiple Pushcart Prize and Best of the Net nominee, they have received fellowships from Pink Door, BOAAT Writer’s Retreat, and the Sundress Academy for the Arts and have been published in Vagabond City Literary JournalLongleaf ReviewGlass: A Journal of PoetryCosmonauts Avenue, and Parentheses Journal, among others.
+Kanika Lawton is a writer, editor, film scholar, and PhD candidate at the University of Toronto’s Cinema Studies Institute and the Mark S. Bonham Centre for Sexual Diversity Studies.
+Their research is supported by the Social Sciences and Humanities Research Council and they have previously received support from the Andrew W. Mellon Foundation’s Sawyer Seminars and the Queer and Trans Research Lab.
+They are also the recipient of the David Rayside Graduate Award and the Atom Egoyan Cinema Studies Scholarship.
+Their scholarly work has been published in Spectator and Media Fields.
+A multiple Pushcart Prize and Best of the Net nominee in poetry, they have received fellowships from Pink Door, BOAAT Writer’s Retreat, and the Sundress Academy for the Arts and have been published in Vagabond City Literary JournalLongleaf ReviewGlass: A Journal of PoetryCosmonauts Avenue, and Parentheses Journal, among others.
 They are the author of four micro-chapbooks, most recently Theories on Wreckage (Ghost City Press, 2020).
-Born and raised in Vancouver, British Columbia, they now live and work in Toronto, Ontario.
+Born and raised in Vancouver, British Columbia, they now live in Toronto.

-Acquisitions Editor & Associate Poetry Editor at Sundress Publications
+Acquisitions Editor at Sundress Publications; Associate Poetry Editor at Sundress Publications

 Tierney Bailey is a loudmouth, a Libra, a lover of science fiction and poetry, and a dice-collecting gremlin.
 Currently, Tierney is the Acquisitions Editor and an Associate Poetry Editor with Sundress Publications, a copyeditor at Strange Horizons,, slush reader for PodCastle, Publishing Assistant with Escape Artists Inc., and a freelancer.
 She has earned a Masters Degree in Writing, Literature, and Publishing from Emerson College.
 Tierney is most easily found screaming into the void on Twitter as @ergotierney.